Music Museum (Basel)

 The Music Museum is located in Basel, Switzerland and houses the country's largest collection of musical instruments.
 The museum is one of three components of Historisches Museum Basel.
-It presents five centuries of music history with three areas of emphasis: the history of music-making in Basel; concerts, choral music and dance; parades, festivals and signals.
+It presents five centuries of music history with three areas a) the history of music-making in Basel, b) concerts, choral music and dance, and c) parades, festivals and signals.

 History

 The museum was opened in its current capacity in 2000.
 It forms part of a building complex whose oldest elements date back to the monastery of the Augustinian order around 1206.
 It was later used as a municipal builder's yard and given the name Lohnhof.
 The museum retains traces of its varied history, most notably from its time as a prison from 1835 till 1995; its prison cells serve as exhibition rooms.

 The instruments were not housed in their own discrete museum until 1957, although the collection began in 1862 when an organ came into the Medieval Collection.
 By 1894, Barfüsserkirche had been opened as the Historiches Museum Basel, and approximately 70 instruments were on display.
 Due to lack of space, the collection grew and spent time between many different storage areas, finally gaining its own title of "Musikinstrumenten-Sammlung" at the end of the 1980s.

 Musikmuseum is a Swiss heritage site of national significance.